Blog

 • Build customer trust by making ethical choices while developing/designing products, optimize data usage, and protect individual privacy

-• Ensure products meet regulations in a changing environment.
+• Support alignment with privacy obligations in a changing regulatory environment.

 The privacy framework has three parts: Core, Profile, and Implementation Tiers.